 Day 3: Port Douglas to Cape Tribulation

 Continue north for one and a half hours along Cape Tribulation Road and explore the region’s other icon, the Daintree National Park, home to the majestic Mossman Gorge.
-Meander through the ancient forest along the Rainforest Circuit Track, which begins at Rex Creek bridge and entails a two and a half kilometre (one and a half mile) loop with incredible views.
-Then book in for an afternoon Daintree River cruise through mangrove estuaries and past tropical birds and crocodiles, before continuing the drive for another hour or so to Cape Tribulation.
+Start with a trip to the Mossman Gorge Centre, the gateway to the rainforest.
+Meander through the ancient forest on your own along the Rainforest Circuit Track, which begins at Rex Creek bridge and entails a two and a half kilometre (one and a half mile) loop with incredible views.
+Or, gain a deeper connection to the rainforest with a guided Dreamtime walk.
+Your experience begins with a traditional smoking welcome ceremony before you stroll along private paths with your Kuku Yalanji guide, who will share their traditions and culture passed down over thousands of years.
+After you've explored the forest, book in for an afternoon Daintree River cruise through mangrove estuaries and past tropical birds and crocodiles, before continuing the drive for another hour or so to Cape Tribulation.
 Check into Cape Trib Beach House for the night which is set on seven acres (2.8 hectares).
 Here you can swim in the resort pool, get a massage on the private beach, feast at the on-site restaurant and bar and attend nightly bonfires on the beach.

 Day 4: Cape Tribulation to Cooktown